 Lifestyle contributes a lot to increasing cancer cases in any part of the world.
 While many people are already aware that cutting down tobacco use had a significant effect on reversing the increase of lung cancer, obesity now poses a big problem in society.

-According to medical experts, smoking is riskier on an individual level, but the prominence of obesity may move to the number one spot in the list of a preventable cause of cancer list all over the world.
+According to medical experts, smoking is riskier on an individual level, but the prominence of obesity may move to the number one spot in the list of preventable causes of cancer lists all over the world.
 This unhealthy lifestyle which entails a poor diet, excess weight and sedentary lifestyle (lack of exercise or physical activity) have long been linked with the most common cancers such as colon, breast and prostate cancers.

 While this predicted increase in incidence rates prove that cancer will remain a huge healthcare issue in the world, people are more aware of the significance of early detection tests.
 Readily available screening methods has improved the survival rates through the years.